bcuz/advisor-extension/README.md

 ### About the version in the Chrome Store (the live one) ###

-The extension is still under my Chrome developer account, but as soon as someone agrees to take over this i can pass it to him/her.
 To update into a new version in Chrome store, you must create a ZIP file that includes: **deploy, img, libs, ui, manifest.json**.
 Make sure to also increase the version in **manifest.json** or Chrome store won't think it has been updated

 ### How the code works? ###